 - A key element of our Behavioural Policy is to focus on the positive.
-We must remember there is no such thing as a bad child, just bad behaviour. - The teacher should not solely focus on the individual(s) who are behaving inappropriately.
-He/she should focus on the majority who generally conform wherever possible, therefore praising and encouraging good behaviour. - Positive reinforcement should never be underestimated.
+We must remember there is no such thing as a bad child, just dysregulated behaviour.
+It should also be remembered that this is a form of communication from the child.
+We must continually ask ourselves, why is the child behaving like this and what are they communicating?
+This policy and research-based approaches are to be used before, during and after dysregulation. - The teacher should not solely focus on the individual(s) who are behaving inappropriately.
+They should focus on the majority who generally conform and role model positive behaviour wherever possible.
+This will reinforce high expectations and how children should conduct themselves within school.

+Positive reinforcement should never be underestimated.